bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 {% autocrossref %}

-The block chain provides Bitcoin's public ledger, a timestamped record of all confirmed transactions.
+The block chain provides Bitcoin's public ledger, an ordered and timestamped record of transactions.
 This system is used to protect against double spending and modification of previous transaction records, using proof of work verified by the peer-to-peer network to maintain a global consensus.